-Offered on Saturdays to Tyler students who have successfully completed their beginning ceramic requirement and who plan to major in other areas, and to community residents by special permission of the instructor.
-A variety of skill levels and aesthetic points of view can interact in alternate semesters, the emphasis of specialization is on salt firing, then on wood firing processes and techniques and the production of ceramic objects.
+Offered to Tyler students who have successfully completed their beginning ceramic requirement and who plan to major in other areas, and to community residents by special permission of the instructor.
+A variety of skill levels and aesthetic points of view can interact with a rotation of topics.

 0273-0274.
 Advanced Fiber (3 s.h.)

 Design and imagery through loom-constructed textiles: tapestry, double weave, brocade, and ikat.
 The course examines painting and dye techniques on fibers, surveys historical woven textiles, and discusses contemporary forms and concepts in fiber art.

 0280.
 Photo Images on Fabrics (3 s.h.)